 I was however fortunate enough to be invited to the 2000 European Championships in Stirling, Scotland, as a guest of the sponsor, TSN (now 110sport).
 Also John Street sent me an autographed copy of his rules book and Janie Watkins got me a snooker CD-ROM.

-We provided Luke Hurley (12 Yard Productions) with a list of snooker players for the UK TV Gameshow "Who Dares Wins", filmed in the week of 27 October 2015.
-The contestant correctly named 10 players.
+We provided Luke Hurley (12 Yard Productions) with a list of snooker players for the UK TV Gameshow "Who Dares Wins", filmed in the week of 27 October 2015, and then in 2018.
+The contestant on the first show correctly named 10 players.
+The contestant on the second show managed seven.
 We were mentioned as the credit for the list.

 Snooker.org has received quite a few awards and has been mentioned in a number of magazines and books.
 I especially enjoyed the coverage in Snooker Scene and to see two of the pages (Snooker.org and Snoohoo!) on the top 70 list published by Billiards Digest).
 Thanks to Janie Watkins for that Snooker Scene article and for all the info she's provided.